nicoalbanese/pitch-presentation-to-pdf/README.md

-# A Chrome extension to download DocSend slides as a PDF.
+# A Chrome extension to download Pitch.com slides as a PDF.

 ## How to install